 Still, it was interesting to hear the younger folk thrilled to be at Cannes and older professionals talking the biz.
 It was another layer to authenticating the Cannes experience.
 All are lamenting the lack of stars this year.
-A young woman, a recent graduate of the University of Michigan said she felt sorry for all the attention lavished stars.
-She said Madonna's daughter Lola was a class mate of hers at Ann Arbor and she left after two years never really fitting in.
+A young woman, a recent graduate of the University of Michigan, said she felt sorry for all the attention lavished on stars.
+She said Madonna's daughter Lola was a class mate of hers at Ann Arbor, and she left after two years, never really fitting in.

 One fears many elements of the story have been embellished or altered to make it an even better yarn than it actually was, maintaing a high degree of tension.
 There is much comedy to the story, especially with David Duke being a prominent character and being duped by the black officer.
 But Lee resents the movie being called a comedy, saying he doesn’t do comedy.
 Unlike many of the movies here that require a high degree of concentration, one could simply sit back and let Lee take one along with a fair amount of lecture points along the way.

 Lars Von Trier was no less subtle than Lee in “The House That Jack Built” starring Matt Dillon as a serial killer.
 This two-and-a-half hour movie is told in five parts—each involving a murder.
 This venture into the morbid and macabre is nowhere as gruesome as it could have been.
-Von Trier gives the audience plenty of laughs as Dillon recounts his career to an unseen Bruno Ganz character until the end.
+Von Trier gives the audience plenty of laughs as Dillon recounts his career to an unseen Bruno Ganz character, who finally emerges at the end.
 Dillon plays a smooth talking architect/engineer who is most adept at banter before he surprises his victims with their death.
 He likes to get himself into hairy situations, even with the police, and work his way out of them.
 His first victim is Uma Thurmon, who flags him down to help her with a flat tire.
-Little does she know when she tells him he look alike a serial killer.
-If this had been in Competition, Dillon would have been a strong candidate for best actor.
+Little does she know when she tells him he looks like a serial killer how perceptive she is.
+If this had been in Competition, Dillon would have been a strong candidate for best actor if the film weren’t dismissed as a bunch of hocum.

 The day’s other Un Certain Regard film, “Euforia” from Italy, was standard fare—a guy with a terminal disease being looked after by his wealthy gay brother.
 There are very standard subplots that didn’t distinguish this film at all.